TimAtoyo/teamProfileGenerator/README.md

   ## Description

   The motivation for this project was to be able to create a webpage quickly and efficiently!
-  This project was built to help me understand how classes can be used in a real worlr scenario, it also anables a Manager to add his or her employees details and quickly have a website built with their details.
+  This project was built to help me understand how classes can be used in a real worlr scenario, it also anables a Manager to add his or her employees details and quickly have a website built with their details and have quick access to their emails and GitHub profiles.

   This project solves the problem if building a website and for a Manager who has any number of employees under him!

   I learnt how to use synchronus file writing and js classes.
 I was able to also exted my knowlage of the inquirer node module package.

   ## Table of Contents